-Mr S later went on to make some further small investments through his account with Firm D. And I understand that, in 12 November 2014, Carey made Mr S aware of the FCA's October 2014 statement in respect of Emmit along with providing the latest valuation, which I understand reflected that investments in this had been temporarily suspended and were valued at 'nil'.
-On or around 23 October 2015, Carey also emailed Mr S to let him know that the trading of Eligere shares had also been suspended and would be valued at 'nil' until further notice.
+Ms T later went on to make some further small investments through her account with Firm D. And, on 12 November 2014, Carey emailed Ms T to make her aware of the FCA's October 2014 statement in respect of Emmit and provided her with a copy of her latest valuation, which I understand reflected that her investment in this had been temporarily suspended and was valued at 'nii'.
+On 23 October 2015, Carey also emailed Ms T to let her know that the trading of her Global shares had also been suspended and would be valued at 'nii' until further notice.